 Pink Palace of Family Museums – Memphis

-One of the largest facilities of its kind in the Southeast, this museum posts a replica of the first self-service grocery store, cultural and natural history exhibits, dioramas and audio-visuals.
+One of the largest facilities of its kind in the Southeast, the Pink Palace posts a replica of the first self-service grocery store, cultural and natural history exhibits, dioramas and audio-visuals.
 Travel through space at the AutoZone Dome at the Sharpe Planetarium and catch an immersive film in the CTI 3D Giant Theater.

 Ghost Section of Wolf River

-If you and your family are avid kayakers or know your way around a canoe paddle, take in some fresh West Tennessee air as the Ghost Section of the Wolf River, home to some of the last natural landscape of its kind.
+If you and your family are avid kayakers or know your way around a canoe paddle, take in some fresh West Tennessee air along the Ghost Section of the Wolf River, home to some of the last natural landscape of its kind.
 An untouched forest ecosystem and tranquil waters wait as the cypress trees live in a shadowy pool.
-The trail is well-marked for people paddling along, discovering the natural beauty of this Tennessee location.
+The trail is marked for those paddling along, discovering the natural beauty of this Tennessee location.
 It is advised that only skilled paddlers embark on this trail as there are branches, tree stumps and slow waters to maneuver.
 The whole trip can last around 4-6 hours.

 Tina Turner Museum – Brownsville